 Note: As a trader, option markets can be extremely volatile and fraught with risk.
 Put options could prevent you from losing long-term gains in a down market and could be way to improve your portfolio performance.
 But there’s no guarantee of returns.

-Here’s a short guide to put options to get you started.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Here’s a short guide to put options to get you started.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is a put option?